foldda/rda/README.md

 As discussed earlier, XML/JSON based data exchange are schema-dependent that restricts on data format, and the schema-less CSV encoding is too primitive for carrying complex structured data.
 In contrast, **RDA encoding allows data exchange late-binding** because it's schema-less unlike XML/JSON, and supports encoding complex structured data unlike CSV.

-## Charian - A RDA-Encoding API
+## Charian - More Than An RDA-Encoding API

-Charian is a simple, easy-to-use RDA encoding and parsing API.
-It is specifically designed to enable programs to do late-binding data exchange, that is, it hides the details of the underlying RDA encoding and decoding, but exposes methods to a program to easily "pack and unpack data to and from containers" for late-binding data transportation.
+Charian is a simple, easy-to-use RDA encoding and parsing API, although it operates more like a late-binding data exchange tool - that is, rather than producing and consuming RDA strings as the end product, the API exposes class model and methods for "packing and unpacking data" using generic schema-less containers, for late-binding style data transportation between programs.
+This is explained below using the API's C# implementation[^2] as an example.

-Charian is available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian), and the working concept is briefly explained below using the C# API implementation as example.
+[^2]: Charian is current available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian), and potentially more languages will be supported in the future.

 ### The Rda Class (C#)

-In the API, an RDA string is modeled as a data container class, the class Rda, that has setter and getter methods for storing data into and retrieve data from it[^2].
+In the API, the Rda class has setter and getter methods for programs storing and retrieving data[^3].
+An Rda class object can be serialized into, and be de-serialized from, an RDA-encoded string:

 ```csharp
 class Rda